nayan-pust/Java-Packages-/README.md

 # import java.awt.event.*;: This imports the entire java.awt.event package, which contains classes and interfaces for handling GUI events.

-# import javax.swing.*;: This imports the entire Swing package, which provides more advanced GUI components and functionalities built on top of AWT.
+# import javax.swing.*;: This imports the entire Swing package, which provides more advanced GUI components and functionalities built on top of AWT.mm